Berlime/vite/introduction/glossaries.md

 Definition: S3 (Simple Storage Service) is a cloud-based object storage service provided by Amazon Web Services (AWS).
 It's designed to store and manage large amounts of data with high durability, availability, and scalability

+### SME

+In Singapore, SMEs stands for Small and Medium-sized Enterprises.
+These businesses are defined based on their annual turnover and number of employees.
+Specifically, an SME in Singapore is a company with an annual turnover of less than SGD 100 million and fewer than 200 employees.
+SMEs is a plural of SME.

 ## T

 ### TLD